GodSpell69/VirtualAssistant/Readme.md

-Hello this project uses pyaudio, pyqtgraph and speech_recognition libraries to plot a waveform from audio input and translate it to text

-pyaudio ---- Hear microphone
-pyqtgraph ---- Plot waveform
-speech_recognition ---- Speech to text
+Hello buddies

+This is a 3D brain in points visualization which reacts to audio input from the microphone